-Katherine Mansfield's deathday - New Zealand's other Germaine Greer.
+Katherine Mansfield Beauchamp's deathday - New Zealand's other Germaine Greer, though you probably know her without her surname.

 "I imagine I was always writing.
 Twaddle it was too.
 But better far write twaddle or anything, anything, than nothing at all."